Would you like to work at North Island Kayak?

 About North Island Kayak

 North Island Kayak operates sea kayaking tours and provides sea kayak rentals from Telegraph Cove on northern Vancouver Island.
-It has been in continuous operation in this area since 1991, the current owners Steve Emery & Louise Defryn having been involved since 2006.
+It has been in continuous operation in this area since 1991.
 Our goal is to provide our guests with a spectacular wilderness vacation experience, while ensuring the safety of all and minimizing any negative environmental effects of our presence.
 Our kayak tours and rentals are in operation between the months of May & September each year.
 Maximum staffing levels are reached in the months of July & August when our team reaches approximately 35 people.

 - An opportunity to work in a beautiful area with spectacular wildlife.